 Information for international students

 All non-UK applicants must meet our English language requirements.
-For this course it is Academic IELTS of 6.5 overall with 6.0 in Writing.
+For this course it is Academic IELTS of 6.5 overall with 6.0 in Writing and 5.5 in all other elements.
 Read our full guidance about English language requirements, which includes other qualifications that can be considered.
 See www.kingston.ac.uk/international/studying-at-kingston/language-requirements/ for further details.

 Fees and funding